Necroforger/dgrouter/examples/soundboard/README.md

 # soundboard
-Example music bot using dca-rs to stream and transcode music
+Example music bot using dca to stream and transcode music
 - Responds to mentions
 - Plays music from youtube